noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 [Yes.
 I heard that in the other world, there’s a custom of making food huge by naming it something like mega or giga.
 How about trying such a thing out?]

-[....It’s not really a custom, but there certainly are foods that are larger than normal.]
+[...It’s not really a custom, but there certainly are foods that are larger than normal.]

 I nodded in agreement with Life-san’s words, but I had a bad feeling about it.
 I’ve seen such huge dishes on the internet.
 But if it’s possible, I didn’t want